Friday, September 25, 2020

 About: This is a perfect place to visit in spring because of its lavish wildflower display.
 Because of the harsh living conditions caused by thin soils and southern exposure on the 75-foot-tall limestone bluff, only those species well adapted to very dry conditions can survive here, like flowering spurge, nodding onion, and hoary puccoon (gotta love those names!).
 The trail is only a mile long, but the rocky terrain makes it a bit challenging.
 We recommend hiking with a friend.
 Bonus: This trail is a lot less busy than some of the more popular hikes around town, so if you're looking for solitude, come to Cedar Bluffs.

 Tips: Cedar Bluffs is southwest of Bloomington off of 37 S. Follow these directions from the Nature Conservancy (click on the Visit tab).
-Make sure to bring a map, because sometimes the wayfinding signs are vandalized are removed.
+Make sure to bring a map, because sometimes the wayfinding signs are vandalized or removed.
 Plus, you want to make sure you're staying on the preserve and not straying into the adjacent private property.
 If you stick to the trail, you'll be fine.
 It sounds complicated, but it's worth the trek!

 Directions: Take State Road 37 south from Bloomington.
 Turn right on Smithville Road.
 Turn left at the T and immediately turn right onto Ketcham Road (basically you make a little S).
 After about 2.5 miles, you'll see Cedar Bluffs Road to your left but continue past it for another half mile.
 Look for the easy-to-miss Cedar Bluffs sign on the left.
 Park on the north side of the road (same side as the preserve sign), even if you see cars on the other side of the street.
 If you cross the bridge and/or get to Thrasher Road, you've gone too far.